zama-ai/concrete/README.rst

 There are several updates which are still required.
     1. Consider Hybrid attacks (WIP, Michael + Ben are coding up hybrid-dual/hybrid-decoding estimates)
-    2. Consider MITM attacks for small values of n (WIP, Michael has coded this up in the Zama internal estimator, I just need to add it to the parameter curves code).
-    3. As part of (2), the version of the LWE Estimator used needs to be edited to use Zama's internal estimator.
-    4. Add an example of how to _generate_ the parameter curves in the first place.
-    5. CI/CD stuff for new pushes to the external LWE Estimator.
+    2. CI/CD stuff for new pushes to the external LWE Estimator.
-    6. Fully automate the process of finding n_{alpha} for each curve.
+    3. Fully automate the process of finding n_{alpha} for each curve.
-    7. Functionality for q =!
+    4. Functionality for q =!
 64?
 This is covered by the curve, but we currently don't account for it in the models, and it needs to be done manually.